+The integrity of all scholarly work is at the foundation of an academic community.
 Students are expected to do their own academic work.
 Dishonesty in academic work, including cheating, academic misconduct, fabrication, or plagiarism is unacceptable.
-If a student has doubts about a form or degree of academic dishonesty, s/he should consult with the professor outside of class.
-Cheating can result in the failure of the course or the notification of the Office of the Provost.
+Any form of cheating may result in failure of the course.
 (For more information concerning academic honesty and university policy, please, consult the MU Academic Integrity Policy).